We are available Mon-Sat 9am-6pm MST 1-877-744-1179

 • Fit & tips: Seal is everything.
 The right shell size and the Flight curated eartip pack can make or break comfort, bass, and isolation.

-• Use case: Axion is perfect for simple, cable-free setups; Fathom and Clara shine in studios; Trifecta and Andromeda 10 SE are for end-game fun.
+• Use case: Axion is perfect for simple, cable-free setups; Fathom, Ponderosa, and Clara shine in studios; Supermoon is for speed and precision; Trifecta, Bonneville, and the Andromeda models are for end-game fun.

 • Protection & carry: A good IEM case (Breezy Bag, leather wallet, etc.) keeps shells pristine and cables tidy—especially with higher-end pieces.